 352A.
 Ten Years of Madness: The Chinese Cultural Revolution, 1966 to 1976.
 TR 2:00-3:15.
 A-208.
 Zhang.
 This course offers a history of the Chinese Cultural Revolution from 1966 to 1976.
 The class examines the origins, consequences, and collective memories of the catastrophic political events and the social and cultural transformations that took place in China during the last decade of Mao’s leadership.
 (CD)

 358A.
 Race and the Courts.
 (3h).
 TR 12:30-1:45.
 B-117.
 Hopkins.
 This course examines the impact of state and federal court cases upon the evolution of race relations in the United States.
 Beginning with Dred Scott, the historical context of each case is placed in juxtaposition to the social and political realities for the given time periods.
 The subjects addressed are voting rights, school desegregation, employment issues, race and sports, and race and the military.
 Case law, scholarly articles, as well as the Supreme Court Digest provide a foundation for analyzing government intervention, inaction, and creative interpretation.
 (CD)

 390C.
-Research Seminar: Writing Captivity and Slavery.
+Research Seminar: Crusades & Crusading.
 (4h).
 T 3:30-6:00.
 A-104.
-Parent.
+O’Connell.

 392. Individual Research.
 (3h).
 Writing of a major research paper.
 May be taken in lieu of HST 390.
 P—POI.

 395. Internship In History.
 (1-3h).
 Internship in the community that involves both hands-on experience and academic study.
 Juniors and seniors only.
 P—POI.